maya-ots/Dockerize-an-application/README.md

 - Defining how the app starts
 ### 2. Creating a Docker image (the result)
 A Docker image is the packaged result of dockerizing your application.
-You start it using: docker run my-app
+You create it using: docker build -t my-app .
+The image is:
+- Immutable
+- Reusable
+- Shareable (e.g., via Docker Hub)